teambit/docs/docs/quick-start.md

 ## Compose Components

 Bit is all about creating [Independent Components](/components/overview) and composing them together.
-You can think if it as building components in a Monorepo where every component gets the benefits of being an independent repo with the simplicity of developing a regular app.
+Every [Component](/components/overview) is an independent module, promoting modular and SOLID design principles and scalable for collaboration in all team sizes.

 ### Creating a Workspace

-A [Workspace](workspace/overview) is where you build components and compose them into applications.
-Creating a [Workspace](/workspace/overview) can be done with a single command through
+A [Workspace](/workspace/overview) is where you build components and compose them into applications.
+Creating a [Workspace](/workspace/overview) can be easily with the `bit new` command.
 [Workspace Templates](workspace/templates).
 For more Workspace Templates search [Bit.dev](https://bit.dev/templates).

 <Tabs